hamzaayman216/Distributed-Project/README.md

   </br>
   </ol>

- # Snippits of players playing the game
+ # Snippets of players playing the game

  <p> Two players playing and one of them started using the chatting feature</p>